SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     ![](images/data-in-tables.png)

-## Exercise 2.6 Create a Calculation View for your Application
+## Exercise 2.5 Create a Calculation View for your Application

 Calculation views allow the developers to express their intent instead of defining with SQL code how the data should be processed.

 1. In the Getting Started wizard, select Create a Calculation View for your Application.

 2. Complete all the steps to create and deploy a calculation view and view its properties in the SAP HANA database explorer.
 It may take a moment or two for the calculation view editor to load after its creation.
 Note that the permissions to view its data will be granted in the next step.
+Additional details on calculation views can be found at [Developing Data Models with SAP HANA Cloud](https://learning.sap.com/learning-journey/developing-applications-running-on-sap-btp-using-sap-hana-cloud/developing-data-models-with-sap-hana-cloud).

     There are various ways to open the Calculation View: